December Birthstones: Tanzanite, Zircon And Turquoise

 - White zircon was often used as a diamond alternative in the nineteenth century.

 - Blue zircon was popular in the Victorian area and was frequently used in estate jewelry.

 This December birthstone has been used since the Middle Ages to treat various ailments.
 During this time people believed that this stone could cure insomnia, grant prosperity, enhance wisdom and ward off evil.
 Since then, Zircon jewelry has also been used to protect travelers, prevent disease and relieve pain.

 Today, people use zircon to help increase their compassion, self-love and confidence.
 Zircon is also believed to give their wearers guidance and motivation.
 If you know someone who needs a little nudge when it comes to achieving their goals, zircon can make a great gift.

 What Are The Qualities Of Zircon?

 Zircon is believed to grant its wearer:

 Turquoise has been celebrated throughout history as a symbol of power, nobility and immortality.
-Rulers and warriors have utilized turquoise since ancient Egypt because of the powers they believed the stone to possess.
+Rulers and warriors have utilized turquoise since ancient times, in Egypt they believed the stone to possess great powers.
 Turquoise has been crafted into weapons, ceremonial items and jewelry to access its power.

 Traits turquoise are believed to possess are:

-December Birthstones: How to Sell Tanzanite, Zircon and Turquoise Designer Jewelry
+How To Sell Tanzanite, Zircon and Turquoise Designer Jewelry?